aschmidt75/infrastructure-by-story/README.md

 infrastructure-by-story
 =======================

-Infrastructure-by-story is a small, cucumber based example of how to do behaviour driven development for it infrastructure.
+Infrastructure-by-story is a small, cucumber based example of how to do behaviour driven development for infrastructure-related things.
+I relies on facter to collect and check OS data such as networks and the like.

 Example
 =======